-James is a founder and Senior Partner at GRAPH.
-He has more than 15 years’ experience in strategy consulting, having served clients throughout Europe, North America and Asia.
+James is a Co-founder and Senior Partner at GRAPH.
+He has 20 years’ experience in strategy consulting, having served clients throughout Europe, North America and Asia.
 READ MORE

 Many recent PE deals have targeted businesses that apply technology to help customers streamline processes which have previously been manual and “paper-based.”

 Three Key Steps for Crafting a Robust Value Generation Plan